Robrowno/rally-blog/README.md

 - As my rally experience grows, I'd add another couple of links to the page in the footer and follow-me pages, namely a link to my e-wrc profile.
 A bit like the about section, though, I'll wait until I get more experience under my belt before implementing this.
 - I would also like to implements a 'news' section, perhaps through an email newsletter that users can opt-in and opt-out of at any time.
 This way I could share short and quick information with my users for them to quickly read inbetween their own schedules.
 - I will add the share icon back in, in a future update.
 I removed it due to wanting to focus more on likes and comments in the time I had, however, I would like to be able to give site users a means to share specific articles through a share link that will display different media platforms for them to choose where they want to share it. i would likely add a share counter too at the top the post detail pages and in the post list cards.
+- I added an entry_fee field in my Post Model and I chose not to display that information on the front end at this time.
+However, it is something I plan to add to the Rally stats that are highlighted by the blue and black stripes underneath the featured image.
+I believe it will be a good addition to the site to give the reader an understanding of the cost of entry into grassroots motorsport.

 # Django Models: